American Indian outing programs

 Native American outing programs were associated with American Indian boarding schools in the United States.
 These were operated both on and off reservations, primarily from the late 19th century to World War II.
-Students from boarding schools were assigned to live with and work for European-American families, often during summers, ostensibly to learn more about English language, useful skills, and majority culture.
+Students from boarding schools were assigned to live with and work for European-American families, often during summers, ostensibly to learn more about English language, useful skills, and majority culture, but in reality, primarily as a source of unpaid labor.
 Many boarding schools continued operating into the 1960s and 1970s.

 The boarding schools were established by law in 1891, and more were founded by the federal government in the early 20th century.
-Their goal was to educate Native American children to learn English, math, literacy, and European-American mainstream culture.
-This was thought to be necessary for the survival of Native Americans in modern American culture.
+Their goal was to educate Native American children to learn English, math, literacy, and European-American mainstream culture, though this was achieved by stripping children of their family and community ties, punishing children for speaking Native languages, and forcing them to live in a militarized fashion with harsh punishments for even inconsequential infractions.
+Those in charge of the program thought this to be necessary for the survival of Native Americans in modern American culture, though many--including Native people--disagreed.